 Exposure to chemicals and compounds

-Some rubber parts will be exposed to steam, extremes of temperature (either high or low), or other environmental factors such as sunlight and ozone.
+Some rubber parts will be exposed to steam, extreme temperatures (either high or low) or other environmental factors such as sunlight and ozone.
 In other cases, the rubber needs to have increased insulating properties.
 As rubber is used for a number of rubber parts in machines and manufacturing, there is a wide variety of rubbers both natural and synthetic that could potentially be used.
 At Aquaseal Rubber, we aim to provide products that meet all client specifications and work closely with our clients to ensure this.